luisanegri/User-Centric-Frontend/README.md

 ## Testing

-I constantely tested the website in different screen sizes
+The website was tested in different screen sizes